osu-cs493-sp22/final-project-team-30/README.md

 // An object representing information about a single assignment.
 {
   // ID of the Course associated with the Assignment.
 Exact type/format will depend on your implementation but will likely be either an integer or a string.
-  courseId: integer | string
+  courseId: string,

   // Assignment description.
-  title: string
+  title: string,

   // Possible points for the Assignment.
-  points: integer
+  points: integer,

   // Date and time Assignment is due.
 Should be in ISO 8601 format.
   due: string